Skip to content ↓

 Promoting Mental Wellbeing

+When children are well-supported emotionally, they are able to learn and progress.
+To help all children to achieve, we invest in pastoral wellbeing support across our school.
 All key stages have staff trained as Mental Health First Aiders and Drawing and Talking Therapists.
 We engage with a wide range of support services to ensure pastoral support.
 Our disadvantaged children, Young Carers and those learners needing mental health support access free clubs, wraparound care where needed, whilst some of our older learners attend Newmarket Pony Academy to participate in riding that supports their resilience and emotional wellbeing.
 We actively promote and provide support for Young Carers in partnership with Suffolk Family Carers.